-16 Lateral boundary conditions (LBCs)
+17 Lateral boundary conditions (LBCs)

-As of vn7.4 of the model, code has been available to write and read in lateral boundary conditions (LBCs) which include UCKA tracers in addition to the other prognostic variables normally used in limited area models.
+Code is been available to write and read in lateral boundary conditions (LBCs) which include UCKA tracers in addition to the other prognostic variables normally used in limited area models.
 This section is simply a description of how to enable this functionality for UKCA.
 For more details on the formulation of lateral boundary conditions please see UMDP C71 (Gardner and Burton (2006)).

-16.1 Generation of LBCs
+17.1 Generation of LBCs